 In my spare time I love to spend time with my family, read, and since 2001 I have worked with the many faculty and staff members to produce the annual Senior Play at JCHS.

 I believe every child can learn and it is my honor to work with the dedicated faculty and staff at Dandridge Elementary.
 It is our responsibility as adults to work together and give our children the absolute best chance to achieve success.
 If I can ever help in any way, please do not hesitate to contact me either by calling the school or through my email.

 For the past twenty years, I have been blessed to work for Jefferson County Schools.
 Jefferson Elementary School was my home for twelve years where I taught second and fourth grades.
-Almost eight years ago I made the change to administration and found a new home at Dandridge Elementary School where I first worked with Tommy Arnold and, now, with Jim Hodge.
+Almost nine years ago I made the change to administration and found a new home at Dandridge Elementary School where I first worked with Tommy Arnold and, now, with Jim Hodge.
 Working with our students, faculty, staff, and Mr. Hodge is something I look forward to each and every day!

 Dandridge is a long way from the island of Okinawa where I graduated from Kubasaki High School.
 I attended Carson-Newman College and graduated with a Bachelor of Science in Education from the University of Tennessee.
 Life as an Air Force wife, the birth of three boys in different states and one in Germany, eventually led to retirement from the Air Force and our family making East Tennessee home.
 After teaching for several years, I returned to school and received my Master of Education in Educational Administration and Supervision from Lincoln Memorial University.